Safety guidelines for using an infrared sauna

 Generally, infrared rays are safe for humans.
 When you use an infrared sauna, you are getting exposed to the same heat rays from the sun without the harmful ultraviolet (UV) rays, which cause sunburns and in extreme circumstances, cancers.

-In fact, infrared rays are so safe that hospitals use it to warm up baby incubators for premature children.
+In fact, infrared rays are so safe that hospitals use them to warm up baby incubators for premature children.
 Thus, using an infrared sauna is safe and in fact has multiple health benefits.

 However, like with anything that is good, it is important to observe certain infrared sauna safety guidelines so that you and your family can enjoy it without injury.